autogram-is/spidergram/README.md

 - Easy ways to transform and map page data, to automate as much grunt work as possible when categorizing and organizing raw crawl data.
 - A storage system that could preserve complex relationships between each page, zoom in on sub-page elements like design patterns across all sites, *and* integate third-party data like client spreadsheets, CMS exports, analytics APIs, etc.

 There are tons of useful programs, hosted services, and open source projects that do *some* of that, but finding anything that supported it all was a nightmare.
-Unforatunately, we're huge nerds, so we had to go build it.
+Unfortunately, we're huge nerds, so we had to go build it.